aarushijunejaa/CSS-Tutorial-/README.md

 # 🌸 CSS Tutorial Journey

-Welcome to my **daily CSS learning journey** 🎀
+Welcome to my **CSS learning journey** 🎀
-This repository documents my **day-by-day progress** in CSS – from basics to advanced concepts.
+This repository documents my **topic-by-topic progress** in CSS – from basics to advanced concepts.
 It’s my way to stay **consistent, accountable, and showcase my growth**.
 ---

 ## 📅 Progress Tracker